YuWang-1024/ContrastVAE/README.md

 --VAandDA: using both variational augmentation and data augmentation

-without any above version control: the model is the vanial attentive variational autoencoder
+without any above version control: the model is the vanilla attentive variational autoencoder

 ## train on Beauty